 A stone masonry structure is formed by combining a masonry unit like the stone with mortar.
-Stone masonry is one of the oldest construction material.
+Stonemasonry is one of the oldest construction materials.
 Ancient masonry structure includes the pyramids of Egypt and the Great Wall of China and Greek and Roman ruins.

-Stones use for the masonry purpose should be in best quality and obtained in the locality.
+Stones used for the masonry purpose should be in the best quality and obtained in the locality.

 It should be hard sound and free from veins flows and defects.